There is immense power in small groups. But not just any small group.

 Postscript: Quotations on the Power of Small Groups

-• “…inner work, though it’s a deeply personal matter, is not necessarily a private matter: inner work can be helped along by community.”
-Parker Palmer
+“…inner work, though it’s a deeply personal matter, is not necessarily a private matter: inner work can be helped along by community.” -Parker Palmer, educator and author

 Triple Crown Leadership Newsletter